green7ea/blog/README.md

 ![](tree.svg)

-Entering a command to compile every source file separately is annoying and so we have a build tool that knows how to compile each of our source file.
+Entering a command to compile every source file separately is annoying and so we have a build tool that knows how to compile each of our source files.
 Not only that but it can also regenerate the objects for the source files that have changed saving us a lot of time when recompiling with minor changes.